-Strategic planning is one of the most valuable management practices in the manager’s tool kit.
+Planning strategically is one of the most valuable practices in the manager’s tool kit.

 Organizational performance is about creating value for the primary beneficiaries of the organization.
 Strategic thinking and planning can help you to keep the focus of your team on this value creation, and not on management tools or practices for their own sake.

 We have found from long and sometimes painful experience that to effectively plan strategically requires only a handful of essential procedures.